k8ssandra/cloud-readiness/k8ssandra/test/testdata/common/README.md

 # Common testdata

 ## About
-A location to store testdata that is common for scenario construction.
+A location to store testdata that is common for test scenario construction.